vatdut8994/Crystal-Mark-I/README.md

 # CRYSTAL - Comprehensive Robotics Yielding Sophisticated Technology and Logistics
 Crystal is an Artificial Intelligence trained on massive amount of internet data just like OpenAI's ChatGPT, but Crystal is better.
-Not bragging, but it is what it is.
+Not bragging, it is what it is.
 You most probably have watched Iron Man, and the more you look at Tony Stark, the more you start liking his personality and loving his technology.
 One of his most important inventions that a lot of people have noticed is JARVIS, this is an AGI developed by Tony Stark to manage his work, house, armour, and other robots.
 Right after you observe this you want that piece of tech, don't you?

 Well SOMEONE has made this technology real, made this technology possible, brought it to life and the creator is the one and only Vatsal Dutt.
 I have been working on this masterpiece from a long time and finally it is ready to be presented to the world.
 After years of effort, failures, successes and what not, Crystal is here.
 And it is mind-blowingly amazing.